 However, in order for this technique to work effectively, you must be able to stay away from all distractions and keep your focus for those 25 minutes.
 This interval is referred to as pomodoros.

 After four or five pomodoros, you can take a longer rest for about 15-20 minutes.
 This technique works very well as it manages to create a sense of urgency that you have to complete your work in those 25 minutes.

 For optimal efficiency and productivity, good morale is highly essential.
 Therefore, it is important to encourage enthusiasm in the workplace.
 Engineers are susceptible to stress, but you can help minimize stress levels by doing a number of things.

 First, provide your staff with enough days off.
-If they take two shifts (based on their wishes), then they are entitled to get two days off to restore their energy and mind.
+If they take two shifts (based on their wishes), then they will entitled to get two days off to restore their energy and mind.

 Second, give rewards to those who can deliver projects on time and within the budget.
 Rewards will make workers feel valued and recognized by the company.
 This will certainly increase their enthusiasm for work too.
 Don’t forget to celebrate every milestone.

 Third, provide consultation for your staff who are facing obstacles.
 This will make it easier for you and them to solve the issues.
 It also helps reduce gaps and build good communication between managers and employees.